-The Authority's investments at year end consist of unrestricted and restricted U.S. government agency obligations, U.S. Treasury notes, commercial paper, FDIC insured and negotiable certificates of deposit and corporate notes which have an original maturity in excess of 90 days.
-Investments are reported at cost, which approximate fair value.
+The Authority's investments at year end consist of unrestricted and restricted U.S. government agency obligations, U.S. Treasury notes, commercial paper, FDIC insured and negotiable certificates of deposit, corporate notes and municipal bonds which have an original maturity in excess of 90 days.
+Investments were reported at fair value as of September 30, 2015 and reported at cost, which approximated fair value as of September 30, 2014.